Pedestrian Accidents

 At some point each day, virtually everyone is a pedestrian.
 Unfortunately, transportation design and spending historically have focused on moving vehicle traffic quickly rather than ensuring the safety of people on foot.
 That is changing.

 Portland and other cities have adopted Vision Zero, a philosophy with European roots that aims to eliminate traffic deaths.
-Kline Law Offices supports Oregon Walks and the Street Trust, formerly the Bicycle Transportation Alliance, in their work to make streets safer for all vulnerable users.
+Rob Kline Personal Injury Lawyer supports Oregon Walks and the Street Trust, formerly the Bicycle Transportation Alliance, in their work to make streets safer for all vulnerable users.

 Personal Injury Protection